AlgerP572/PurpleHatModule/README.md

 ```

 This github repository comprises a derivative work from Hans Tanner's Purple hat IOTT stick SW.
 The
-software supports over the air (OTA) firmware (FW) download and OTA logging.
-Adding the ability to download
+derivative software supports over the air (OTA) firmware (FW) download and OTA logging.
+Adding the
-FW over the air wirelessely allows the M5 stick to be updated in place on the layout without a COM port
+ability to download FW over the air wirelessely allows the M5 stick to be updated in place on the layout
-connection.
-This is a nice feature since the battery I use to run the M5 stick does not allow for COM port
+without a COM port connection.
+This is a nice feature since the battery I use to run the M5 stick does
-access.
-With OTS FW dowload I can also update the M5 FW without having to remove the M5 from the battery.
+not allow for COM port access.
+With OTS FW dowload I can also update the M5 FW without having to remove
+the M5 from the battery.

 ![image](https://github.com/AlgerP572/PurpleHatModule/assets/13104848/e121b220-d1f1-422f-9402-e60637b5293a)